-A new study done by researchers at the Perelman School of Medicine at the University of Pennsylvania have found that the net of arteries supplying blood to the brain is more likely to be incomplete in people who have migraines.
+A new study done by researchers at the Perelman School of Medicine at the University of Pennsylvania has found that the net of arteries supplying blood to the brain is more likely to be incomplete in people who have migraines.
 Say what?
 That is what I said.
 Essentially, “Variations in arterial anatomy lead to asymmetries in cerebral blood flow that might contribute to the process triggering migraines.”

 “The arterial supply of blood to the brain is protected by a series of connections between the major arteries, termed the “circle of Willis” after the English physician who first described it in the 17th century.
 People with migraine, particularly migraine with aura, are more likely to be missing components of the circle of Willis.”